reduardo7/db-version-updater-mysql/README.md

 # Configuration

-Simply chance the database name to use, or remove it to select manually.
+Simply change the database name to use, or remove it for manually select.

 <pre>USE databaseName</pre>